aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 The Application PF exposes:

+a)  PCIe BAR0 as a 32-bit non-prefetchable BAR sized as 32MB.
+This BAR maps to the the OCL AXI-Lite interface.

+b)  PCIe BAR1 as a 32-bit non-prefetchable BAR sized as 2MB.
+This BAR maps to the the BAR1 AXI-Lite interface.

-a)  PCIe BAR0 as a 64-bit prefetchable BAR sized as 128MB (*note the BAR size is subject to change, goal is 64GB, but will be no smaller
+c)  PCIe BAR2 as a 64-bit prefetchable BAR sized as 64KB.
+This BAR is not CL visible.
+This BAR maps to the MSI-X tables and XDMA (if enabled).

-    than 128MB)*.
+d)  PCIe BAR4 as a 64-bit prefetchable BAR sized as 128GB.
 This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through `mmap()` type calls.

-b)  PCIe BAR2 as a 64-bit prefetchable BAR sized as 4KB for the MSI-X interrupt tables.

 c)  FLR capability that will reset the CL.